RF Explorer Pro - Frequency Coordination

 How to get frequency coordination summary

-Press [i] button to get frequency coordination status
+Press [i] button to get frequency coordination status.
+It displays metrics of the:

 Report Option